JianGoForIt/YellowFin_Pytorch/README.md

 ```

 ## Detailed guidelines
-a.
-YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
+* YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
 Typically, after a few thousand minibatches, the influence of these initial values diminishes.

-  a.1 If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.
+  * If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.

-  a.2 We also have users reporting to use regularizer to avoid initial explosions.
+  * We also have users reporting to use regularizer to avoid initial explosions.

-b.
-The default setting will carry out automatic gradient clipping to prevent gradient explosion.
+* The default setting will carry out automatic gradient clipping to prevent gradient explosion.
 There are three cases regarding gradient clipping:

-  b.1 If you want to manually set threshold to clip the gradient, you can consider using the ```clip_thresh=thresh_on_the_gradient_norm``` argument when initializing the YFOptimizer.
+  * If you want to manually set threshold to clip the gradient, you can consider using the ```clip_thresh=thresh_on_the_gradient_norm``` argument when initializing the YFOptimizer.

-  b.2 If you want to totally turn off gradient clipping, please use ```clip_thresh=None, auto_clip_fac=None``` when initializing the YFOptimizer.
+  * If you want to totally turn off gradient clipping, please use ```clip_thresh=None, auto_clip_fac=None``` when initializing the YFOptimizer.

-  b.3 If you want to keep the auto clipping feature, you can also play with ```auto_clip_fac=positive_value``` where lower value means stricter clipping and the default value 5.0 works well on the examples we tried out.
+  * If you want to keep the auto clipping feature, you can also play with ```auto_clip_fac=positive_value``` where lower value means stricter clipping and the default value 5.0 works well on the examples we tried out.

-c.
-If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
+* If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
 More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).

 ## Additional experiments to test the repo
 We use the [ResNext on CIFAR10](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/pytorch-cifar/main.py#L91) and [Tied LSTM on PTB](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/word_language_model/main.py#L191) to test the PyTorch implementation here.
 For more on experimental results, please refer to our [paper](https://arxiv.org/abs/1706.03471).